Bahamian Creole: Pronunciation

-Though there is variation between black and white speakers, there is a tendency for speakers to drop /h/ or, in a hypercorrection, to add it to words without it so harm and arm are pronounced the same.
+There is a tendency for speakers of BCE to drop /h/ or, in a hypercorrection, to add it to words without it so harm and arm are pronounced the same.
 The merger occurs most often in the speech of Abaco and north Eleuthera.

 Some speakers have merged /v/ and /w/ into a single phoneme and pronounce words with [v] or [w] depending on context (the latter appearing in word-initial position and the former appearing elsewhere).